 For some time (since at least March), Google webmaster tools has been sending messages to site owners about substantial traffic changes (increases or decreases) to pages of a site.
 Some site owners found these messages perplexing as they weren’t sure exactly what was actionable about the messages.
 Google Webmaster Tools Adds Clarity to Traffic Alerts: What To Do If You Receive One

 5 Free Tools for Competitor Keyword Research inShare266 If you’re trying to figure out what keywords to go for, chances are you are going to take a look at some of your competitors to see what keywords they are ranking for.
-But if you don’t have access to professional and premium SEO tools, how do you find out this kind of information?

-Google added two features to Google Webmaster Tools this week; a structured data dashboard and CNAME record verification.
+Google Webmaster Tools Adds Structured Data Dashboard & CNAME Verification Google added two features to Google Webmaster Tools this week; a structured data dashboard and CNAME record verification.